-30-day mortality after AMI drops with improved treatmentAugust 28th, 2012 in Cardiology /
+30-day mortality after AMI drops with improved treatmentAugust 28, 2012 in Medicine & Health / Cardiology

 The analysis of four French registries from 1995 to 2010 was presented by Professor Nicolas Danchin from the Hopital Européen Georges Pompidou.